Cuis-Smalltalk/Learning-Cuis/Quick-UI-Tour.md

 ![FileList](UITour/Cuis07b-FileList.png)

 Clicking on a Directory shows File names in the right hand pane.
 Clicking on a File entry shows its contents in the lower pane.

+Here I clicked on the "Media" directory and the "Graphics-Files-Additional.pck.st" package file.

 The File List is context sensitive.
 Viewing a text file or an image file or a file with Smalltalk Package code gives you different option buttons.